neuralvis/elpa-mirror/melpa/fountain-mode-readme.txt

 Advanced Installation
 ---------------------

-Download the [latest release][3], move this file into your load-path and add to your init.el file:
+Download the latest tagged release, move this file into your load-path and add to your init.el file:

     (require 'fountain-mode)